microsoft/fabricrealtimelab/modules/module07b.md

 ## :tada: Summary

-In this module, you followed up on the creation of the model by consuming the model, generating predictions, and storing those predictions in the lakehouse.
-You then created a report in Power BI Desktop.
+In this module, you followed up on the creation of the ML model by consuming the ML model, generating predictions, and storing those predictions in the lakehouse.
+You then created a report in Power BI Desktop that shows the current stock prices with predicted values.

 ## :white_check_mark: Results